 Castello Sonnino, Gothic Revival castle in Quercianella, Italy.

-Castello Sonnino is a Gothic Revival castle perched on coastal cliffs near Livorno with views over the Tuscan sea.
-The structure combines a tower, small battlements, and an external chapel, developed from an earlier tower that already stood on the site.
+Castello Sonnino is a Gothic Revival castle built on coastal cliffs in Quercianella, a small seaside village south of Livorno, in Tuscany.
+It has a tower, small battlements, and an external chapel, all constructed around an older tower that already stood on the rock.

 The castle shows how wealthy Italians of the late 1800s chose to design their homes and what architectural styles they favored.
 The blend of Gothic features and its seaside setting reflects the tastes of that era.